AbhinavMV/DSA/README.md

 ##### Longest substring without Repeating characters - instead of storing each character count better method would be to store index and to check that index lies between left and right pointers

 ##### Longest substring with at least k repeating characters - tried 2 methods now trying to understand the sliding window approach, for D&C - take char which are less than k and then partition string based on this.
+- Used sliding window for this here it is - first find the total number of unique characters then loop over the string and find the max substring with only the curr no. of unique characters and each time update the max variable